ProbabiliSaaS/docs/cf_commands/pcf.exists.md

 title: "PCF.EXISTS"
 nav_order: 5
 description: >
-    Check if an element exists in a filter
+    Check if an item exists in a filter
 parent: "Cuckoo Filter"
 ---

 # PCF.EXISTS

-Usage: `PCF.EXISTS key element`
+Usage: `PCF.EXISTS key item`

-The `PCF.EXISTS` command checks whether an element exists in a filter.
+The `PCF.EXISTS` command checks whether an item exists in a filter.

 Example: